HENNGE/terraform-aws-ecs/modules/core/ecs-autoscaling-target/README.md

 ## Assumptions

-- ECS Cluster made by main module (HENNGE/terraform-aws-ecs)
+- ECS Cluster made by `HENNGE/ecs/aws`
 - Service is also by `core/service` or `simple/*`